TuurDutoit/spatial-hashmap/README.md

 __Note: These docs are out of date.
 I added a lot of methods and changed quite a few, but I haven't had the time to update the docs.
 Sorry for that :(.
 However, I will probably update the docs in the next few days, and in the meantime you can use the source (which is very clear, I think).__

+__Note: Performance is OK, I think (I didn't test thoroughly, and on a quite slow laptop):
+Adding 100:       10-30ms
+Adding 1,000:     60-80ms
+Adding 10,000:    650ms
+Adding 100,000:   7-9s
+Adding 1,000,000: Crashes :(
+Unfortunately, Chrome crashed after about half a minute when adding 1M items
+If you want a more stable and faster hashmap, use [RBush](https://github.com/mourner/rbush) ([NPM](https://www.npmjs.com/package/rbush))__

 ## Installation